zafariabbas68/Australia-Environmental-Monitoring/README.md

 ## 📖 Overview

-This project monitors six environmental signals across the Australian continent (7.7 million km²) using freely available satellite data processed entirely in the cloud on **Google Earth Engine**.
+This project monitors seven environmental signals across the Australian continent (7.7 million km²) using freely available satellite data processed entirely in the cloud on **Google Earth Engine**.
 It delivers:

 - 🗺️ An **interactive WebGIS** with 7 toggleable layers
 - 🖼️ Seven **high-resolution satellite maps** covering 2010–2023